Andres G. Pico: Education

 Pico earned a Bachelor of Business Administration degree from the University of Arizona.
 He also earned two master's degrees, including one in international relations from Salve Regina University and one in national security affairs and strategic studies from the Naval War College.

 Military service

 Pico served for over twenty years as a flight officer in the United States Navy.
 His service included working on the flight crew of E-2 Hawkeyes and at the E-4B National Emergency Airborne Command Post.
 His tour of duty included postings in Japan and Italy.
 After retiring, he worked as a defense contractor.

 Election

 Pico was first elected to the Colorado House of Representatives in the 2020 general election.

-In the June 2020 primary election, Pico ran unopposed.
+In the June 2020 primary election, Pico ran unopposed in District 16.

 In the 2020 general election, Pico defeated his Democratic Party and Libertarian Party opponents, winning 54.53% of the total votes cast.

 Pico did not seek re-election in 2022.